 Disadvantages of SLS

 SLS has the highest entry price of the three technologies.
-While nylon is a great all-rounder material, material selection for SLS is more limited than for FDM and SLA.
+While nylon, polypropylene, and TPU are great all-rounder materials, material selection for SLS is more limited than for FDM and SLA.
 Parts come out of the printer with a slightly rough surface finish and require media blasting for a smooth finish.

 Request a Free Sample Part